 Our ABTA membership and ATOL license protects your holidays booked through ROL Cruise, so you can book with confidence knowing you are fully protected. *Please note ATOL protection is only applicable to Fly Cruises*

-Champagne & Flutes Gift Set is based on one per booking, for UK mainland addresses only, when booking an Ocean View or above on a 7-night cruise or more by 8pm March 2021.View cruise line T&C's
+Case of six fine wines is based on one per booking for UK mainland addresses only when booking an Ocean View or above by 8pm 19th April 2021.View cruise line T&C's